bobothemomo/bobothemomo.github.io/GAME_SHOWCASE_SETUP.md

 # Game Showcase Page Setup Guide

-## 🎮 What's New
+## 🎮 What's New - UPDATED!

 I've created a dedicated **Game Development Showcase** page (`game-showcase.html`) that displays your Unity games with embedded video players, descriptions, tags, and links.

+**✅ FIXED:** YouTube links now work!
+The page embeds your channel's video feed and buttons link to search results for each game.

 ---

-## 📝 How to Add Your Real Game Videos
+## 📝 How to Add Specific Game Videos (Optional)

-The page currently has placeholder YouTube embeds.
-Here's how to add your actual game videos:
+The page currently shows your YouTube channel's video feed.
+If you want to show specific videos for each game:

 ### Step 1: Get YouTube Video IDs